BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- BYU and its opponents have scored at least 56.5 points -- this matchup's point total -- just one time this year.
+- BYU and its opponents have combined for 57 points -- this matchup's point total -- only once this year.

+- Boise State's games have gone over 57 points in three of five chances this season.

-- Saturday's total is 5.3 points lower than the two team's combined 61.8 points per game average.
+- Saturday's over/under is 4.8 points lower than the two team's combined 61.8 points per game average.

-- These two squads combine to allow 42.2 points per game, 14.3 fewer than this contest's over/under.
+- These two squads combine to surrender 42.2 points per game, 14.8 fewer than this contest's over/under.

-- Cougars games have an average total of 55 points this season, 1.5 fewer than Saturday's over/under.
+- The Cougars and their opponents score an average of 55 points per game, two fewer than Saturday's total.

-- In 2021, games involving the Broncos have averaged a total of 62.5 points, six more than the set total in this contest.
+- In 2021, games involving the Broncos have averaged a total of 62.5 points, 5.5 more than the set total in this contest.

 BYU Stats and Trends